Mahtab-javidi88/Portfolio/README.md

 ## 🔹 About Me

+* 🎓 Master of Engineering (M.Eng.), Artificial Intelligence
-* 🎓 Certified Data Scientist and Data Analyst (DataCamp & Coursera)
+* 🛠 Certified Data Scientist and Data Analyst (DataCamp & Coursera)
 * 📊 Skilled in data wrangling, exploration, visualization, and predictive modeling
 * 🌎 Currently seeking full-time or freelance opportunities in data analysis and ML